-Question 3: Intentional Deception
+Question 3: Mysterious Origins

-The score should reflect the quality of the essay as a whole - its content, style, and mechanics.
-Reward the students for what they do well.
-The score for an exceptionally well-written essay may be raised by 1 point above the otherwise appropriate score.
-In no case may a poorly written essay be scored higher than a 3.
+General Directions: This scoring guide will be useful for most of the essays that you read, but in problematic cases, please consult your table leader.
+The score that you assign should reflect your judgment of the quality of the essay as a whole-its content, style, and mechanics.
+Reward the writers for what they do well.
+The score for an exceptionally well written essay may be raised by one point above the otherwise appropriate score.
+In no case may a poorly written essay be scored higher than a three (3).